 Professional Liability Insurance

 Interns are required to obtain professional liability insurance at their own expense.
-The intern must provide a valid insurance certificate on the first day of orientation.
+The intern must provide a valid insurance certificate before the first day of orientation.
 Interns should contact the carrier recommended by the Academy of Nutrition and Dietetics.

 ServSafe Manager Course